 Each week of teaching will require 2 hours of face to face lecture followed by a 2 hour skills laboratory session.
 Each week will focus on a particular theme and activity.
 It will be important to establish a common and detailed understanding of the theoretical principles of advanced practice prior to the skills laboratory session.
 Students will also have access to a number of ANS staff with emergency and critical care backgrounds to ensure consistent and contemporary support.

-Where possible the observational experiences in acute medical, surgical or high dependency areas will provide students with experiences of the theoretical content.
+Where possible the observational experiences in acute medical, surgical or high dependency areas will provide students with real life experiences of how the theoretical content may be applied.
 Integrating theory with practice elements should assist with learning and retention.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The workload for this course requires attendance at: